jeremy9959/Math-3180-UConn/docs/project.md

 We suggest meeting with you to discuss your plans before you get too far along.

-The project will be due March 22, 2022.
+The project will be due March 10, 2026 and we will have presentations on March 11 and 13th, 2026.

 ## Datasets